jsayram/AndroidApp_Assigment/README.md

 # StoryBoards
-# Project Uploaded Correctly (9/26/1016)
+# Project Uploaded Correctly (9/26/2016)
 (Using Android Studio 2.2)
--Ready to be edited with (MainActivity) and one aditional Activity (DietScreen_Activity)
+-Ready to be edited with (MainActivity) and one additional Activity (BMI_Activity)

 (Team Side notes): When editing in Android Studio , make sure to view project in Android View This will show all relevant App files that will be for editing.

 (Team Side notes): Uploaded an activity life cycle flow chart, shows the methods used for each activity

-- (9/27/016) Added Splash Screen (Screen before main activity) as a background image 720x1280, Included rotation animation, background process that holds the screen 2 seconds.
+- (9/27/2016) Added Splash Screen (Screen before main activity) as a background image 720x1280, Included rotation animation, background process that holds the screen 2 seconds.
- Synopsis

-At the top of the file there should be a short introduction and/ or overview that explains what the project is.
-This description should match descriptions added for package managers (Gemspec, package.json, etc.)

-Code Example

-Show what the library does as concisely as possible, developers should be able to figure out how your project solves their problem by looking at the code example.
-Make sure the API you are showing off is obvious, and that your code is short and concise.

-Motivation

-A short description of the motivation behind the creation and maintenance of the project.
-This should explain why the project exists.

-Installation

-Provide code examples and explanations of how to get the project.

-API Reference

-Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
-For medium size to larger projects it is important to at least provide a link to where the API reference docs live.

-Tests

-Describe and show how to run the tests with code examples.

-Contributors

-Let people know how they can dive into the project, include important links to things like issue trackers, irc, twitter accounts if applicable.

-License

-A short snippet describing the license (MIT, Apache, etc.)
+This application (MealPrep) helps users to decide on what meal they want to prep and how to prep the meal they desire.

+# First Iteration(10/12/2016):

+We have chosen to implement these for our first iteration; it defines the main purpose of our application.
+The three user stories implemented are displayed below:

+# Feature Name: Breakfast

+		As an early bird
+		So that I can search for an appropriate meal
+		I want to eat according to what time of the day it is

+One breakfast meal is added to the application where a user can view a picture of the full breakfast meal.

+# Feature Name: View Recipe

+		As a Cook
+		So that I know what is needed to meal prep
+		I want to see recipes as needed

+Users can view the ingredients for that meal separated into 3 portions: carbohydrates, protein, and vegetables/fruit.

+# Feature Name: BMI Calculator

+		As a Bodybuilder
+		So that I can be ready for competition
+		I want to see the a BMI chart

+Users can view the Body Mass Index (BMI) chart showing the average BMI based on age, height, and weight.

+Testing the welcome screen was difficult because it was hard to determine if the welcome screen has a 2-second animation.
+Once the welcome screen is viewed, the animation shortly fades to the main activity displaying breakfast, lunch, and dinner.

+Staying agile helped us make changes to improve our application.